During our first couple of weeks of homeschooling, we had one of the best cases of learning-by-happenstance I could imagine.

 We caught the 25th anniversary performance of The Phantom of the Opera at the Royal Albert Hall in London, thanks to our local PBS affiliate.

-I’ve been a Phantom fan since middle or high school (and even was blessed to see it on Broadway, thanks to our amazing high school band program’s trip), and once Sarah saw the performance this spring, she was hooked as well!
+I’ve been a Phantom fan since middle or high school (and even was fortunate enough to see it on Broadway, thanks to our amazing high school band program’s trip), and once Sarah saw the performance this spring, she was hooked as well!

 Even in the past two weeks, it’s still nothing for us to come downstairs in the morning and find Sarah engrossed in Phantom performance videos from Youtube on her phone, or asking to hear the CDs from the New York performance in the car.